NuGet/docs.microsoft.com-nuget/docs/policies/NuGet-FAQ.md

 - Visual Studio on Windows supports the [Package Manager UI](../tools/package-manager-ui.md) and the [Package Manager Console](../tools/package-manager-console.md).
 - Visual Studio for Mac has built-in NuGet capabilities as described on [Including a NuGet package in your project](/visualstudio/mac/nuget-walkthrough).
 - Visual Studio Code (all platforms) does not have any direct NuGet integration.
 Use the [NuGet CLI](../tools/nuget-exe-cli-reference.md) or the [dotnet CLI](../tools/dotnet-commands.md).
-- Visual Studio Team Services provides [a build step to restore NuGet packages](/vsts/build-release/tasks/package/nuget).
-You can also [host private NuGet package feeds on Team Services](https://www.visualstudio.com/docs/package/nuget/publish).
+- Azure DevOps provides [a build step to restore NuGet packages](/vsts/build-release/tasks/package/nuget).
+You can also [host private NuGet package feeds on Azure DevOps](https://docs.microsoft.com/azure/devops/artifacts/nuget/publish).

 **How do I check the exact version of the NuGet tools that are installed?**